ihor/NSPL/index.md

 ===============================
 Non-standard PHP Library (NSPL) is a collection of modules that are meant to solve common day to day routine problems:

- - [nspl\f](#nsplf) - provides the most popular higher-order functions: functions that act on or return other functions.
-Helps to write code with functional programming paradigm
+ - [nspl\f](#nsplf) - provides functions that act on other functions.
+Helps to write code in functional programming paradigm
  - [nspl\op](#nsplop) - provides functions that perform standard PHP operations and can be passed as callbacks to higher-order functions.
 Mimics Python's [operator](https://docs.python.org/2/library/operator.html) module
  - [nspl\a](#nspla) - provides missing array functions which also can be applied to traversable sequences
  - [nspl\args](#nsplargs) - helps to validate function arguments